WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/day_1_exercise_4.md

 2. ____________
 3. ____________

 **CHALLENGE:** Each time you identify something that's different about *this* code from the code you saw in the exercise just before, that we ran together, that alerted `2` -- something big that's different, or something small -- why do you think it's different?

-What's useful about this code?
-What are some clues?
+What's useful about this code that the other code we saw did not have?

+What are some clues you can identify -- why would we write *this* code instead of just what we had before?

+Wasn't what we had before a little clearer, with less junk all around it?

 This is really tricky!
 It's like a puzzle + detective work.